mha/8track/README.txt

 	Version 0.1

-	Drumr is a Roland X0X-style MIDI step sequencer with 8 instruments / tracks.
+	8Track is a Roland X0X-style MIDI step sequencer with 8 instruments / tracks.
 	Each instrument has 40 patterns available with individual lengths for polyrythmic fun and a randomization function.

 	You can change the currently playing pattern of an instrument without changing the